ClayAucoin/codex-lv2-may-2025/guides/week2-vscode/lesson-4-pojo/lesson-4-pojo.md

 ### **Instructions**

-1. In `script.js`, copy this code:
+1. Copy this code into `script.js`:

 ```js
 const pet = {